AyanThara/DSA-2026/README.md

 ### 🔥 Why this repo?
 - To build strong DSA fundamentals
 - To stay consistent and disciplined
-- To document learning with clean code and explanations
+- To document learning with clean code and explanation

 ### 📚 Source
 - Love Babbar DSA Playlist
 - LeetCode practice